Spherical Morita contexts and relative Serre functors: Background

 \subsection{The Radford pseudo-equivalence}

-For a finite tensor category $\cala$, conjugation by its distinguished invertible object $\DD_\cala$ is naturally isomorphic to the functor of taking the fourth power of the right dual.
-We explore how this extends to the entirety of the Morita context of an exact module category.
-We first point out that the computation of the relative Serre functors of $\calm$ leads to a description of the distinguished invertible object of the dual tensor category.
+{\Color For a finite tensor category $\cala$, the double left dual functor is naturally isomorphic to the double right dual functor up to the action of the distinguished invertible object $\DD_\cala$.
+We explore how this extends to a bimodule category and to the entirety of the Morita context of an exact module category.